 There is a beaver dam and abundant bird life.
 Moose are also often seen around Schwabacher Landing, Wyoming in the early morning and late afternoon feeding on the water grasses.
-If you are lucky, you may just well get the most iconic Grand Tetons photo of a bull moose with water dripping from its mouth and the Grand Teton peak behind it.
+One of the reasons why this is considered one of the best places to see in Grand Teton National Park is that, if you are lucky, you may just well get the most iconic Grand Tetons photo of a bull moose with water dripping from its mouth and the Grand Teton peak behind it.

 On a calm day, this is another place where you can see the mountains reflected in the still waters of the slow-moving Snake River.

 Wildlife Viewing and Photography Tips